Tek Fog

+The story went viral in India and drew reactions from opposition politicians, as well as international media houses.

+One of the two authors of the Tek Fog report was Devesh Kumar.
+After allegations emerged that Kumar had fabricated evidence in later news stories about Meta Platforms, Inc., The Wire fired Kumar, alleged that he had intended to discredit the outlet, and filed a police report.
+The Wire issued a formal apology to its readers and took down the Meta and Tek Fog reports.

-Initial investigation
+Initial story

-Alerted by a disgruntled employee-turned-whistleblower, the independent Indian news publication The Wire conducted a two-year investigation and published its findings in January 2022.
+Alerted by a supposed disgruntled employee-turned-whistleblower, the Indian news publication The Wire reportedly conducted a two-year investigation and published its findings in January 2022.
 This report claimed that the Tek Fog application was used "to artificially inflate the popularity of the Bharatiya Janata Party, harass its critics and manipulate public perceptions at scale across major social media platforms" and to "amplify right-wing propaganda".

-The Wire investigation also claimed the BJP, along with the private companies Persistent Systems and Mohalla Tech (which operates a service called ShareChat), were involved in deploying the app.
-The BJP's youth wing (BJYM) members were said to have supervised the operators, giving them ideological directions.
-The investigation also claimed that an unnamed internal source within Persistent Systems found 17,000 files connected to Tek Fog developed by Persistent Systems.
+The Wire investigation also claimed that the BJP, along with the private companies Persistent Systems and Mohalla Tech (which operates a service called ShareChat), were involved in deploying the app.
+The members of BJP's youth wing, Bharatiya Janata Yuva Morcha (BJYM), were said to have supervised the operators, giving them ideological directions.
+The investigation also claimed that an unnamed internal source within Persistent Systems found 17,000 files connected to Tek Fog which were developed by Persistent Systems.

-In January 2022, Devang Dave, head of BJYM IT Cell, denied that he or anyone from his organisation knew about such an app.
+In January 2022, Devang Dave, head of the BJYM IT Cell, denied that he or anyone from his organisation knew about such an app.
 Persistent Systems and Mohalla Tech denied any involvement with each other or with Tek Fog.
-BJP youth wing functionary Devang Dave, who was claimed to have supervised the operation, denied the party's involvement.
+The BJP youth wing functionary Devang Dave, who was claimed to have supervised the operation, denied the party's involvement.

-On October 23, 2022, The Wire removed its Tek Fog investigation from its website, "pending the outcome of an internal review".
+On 23 October 2022, The Wire removed its Tek Fog investigation from its website, "pending the outcome of an internal review".
 The Wire has accused one of the story's authors of "deception" in a separate series of articles on Meta.

 Claimed features

 The Wire's report described the app as being capable of several actions.
-These capabilities purportedly included being able to hijack the '"trending"' section of social media sites, Twitter and Facebook, bulk-hacking of inactive Whatsapp accounts, among other functionalities.
+These capabilities purportedly included being able to hijack the '"trending"' section of social media sites, Twitter and Facebook, bulk-hacking of inactive WhatsApp accounts, among other functionalities.

 Other features supposedly included promoting favourable viewpoints through misinformation targeting users perceived to be BJP party opponents.
 Tek Fog was also alleged to have managed a huge database of Indian citizens which included specific data regarding their occupation, religion, age, gender, etc., which was then used to deliver targeted insults and criticism.